Combat Engineers Combat Engineered Combat Targets During Urban Assault Course

-Combat engineers assigned to the 3rd Brigade Engineering Battalion, 3rd Armored Brigade Combat Team shoot, move, and communicate through terrain on an urban assault course on Fort Cavazos, Texas, Oct.
+U.S. Army combat engineers, assigned to the 3rd Brigade Engineering Battalion, 3rd Armored Brigade Combat Team, advance forward toward an objective during a training iteration on an urban assault course featuring an Urban Operations Training System (UOTS) on Fort Cavazos, Texas, Oct.
 23, 2024.
-The training exercise is part of a collective training event that further develops Soldiers at every level to ensure lethality and readiness in any environment, acting as force multipliers to existing capabilities.
+The exercise is part of a Collective Training Event (CTE) that further develops Soldiers at every level to ensure lethality and readiness in any environment, acting as force multipliers to existing capabilities.
+(U.S. Army Reserve Photo by Master Sgt.
+Ray Boyington)

 |Date Taken: